-In the case of the settlement of repo fixed income securities transactions or repo transactions in equity securities, securities deposits verify the balance of securities at the time of settlement, block the securities in the seller's account, send cash settlement instructions to the central bank's payment system and, once the cash has been received, the securities are delivered to the buyer in the deposit book entry system.
+In the case of the settlement of repo fixed income securities transactions, temporary transfer of securities operations TTVs or repo transactions in equity securities, securities deposits verify the balance of securities at the time of settlement, block the securities in the seller's account, send cash settlement instructions to the central bank's payment system and, once the cash has been received, the securities are delivered to the buyer in the deposit book entry system.
+For spot transactions on equity securities, the depository delivers the securities upon receipt of the cash amount from all members with outstanding cash obligations.
+The settlement is terminated when all the Members have delivered the corresponding securities; notwithstanding the foregoing, if any securities are not delivered, CRCC allows their delivery in later days (T+7) of the compliance date, corresponding to the delay process, which implies a pecuniary consequence for the Member that did not deliver on the indicated date and which will be delivered to the Member or Members affected by the non-delivery of the securities.